mjebrahimi/mjebrahimi/README.md

 ### 👋 Hi there

-🔭 I am a .NET Core back-end Developer/Architect • Consultant • Blogger • DDD & Microservices Enthusiast
+🔭 I am a .NET Core Back-End Developer/Architect • Consultant • Blogger • DDD & Microservices Enthusiast

 📫 How to reach me